elixir-europe/BioHackathon-projects-2019/projects/27/README.md

 ### Lead(s)

-- Denise Slenter,
+- Denise Slenter
- Chris Evelo,
- Egon Willighagen,
+- Egon Willighagen
- Alasdair Gray
+- Alasdair Gray

 ### Nominated participant(s)

-- 1. Emma Schymanski - Luxembourg Centre for Systems Biomedicine -, Metabolomics and Toxicology expert, and provider of specific use case + data
+- Emma Schymanski - Luxembourg Centre for Systems Biomedicine -, Metabolomics and Toxicology expert, and provider of specific use case + data

+Nominated but not invited by ELIXIR

- 2. Nick Juty - University of Manchester -, identifiers.org and Compact Identifiers expert
+- Nick Juty - University of Manchester -, identifiers.org and Compact Identifiers expert
- 3. Tobias Kuhn - Free University of Amsterdam -, nanopublications
+- Tobias Kuhn - Free University of Amsterdam -, nanopublications

 ## Expected outcomes

-- 1. Improve the FAIR metrics of existing BridgeDb ID mapping databases
+- Improve the FAIR metrics of existing BridgeDb ID mapping databases
- 2. Automation of generation of Scientific Lenses for chemical compounds
+- Automation of generation of Scientific Lenses for chemical compounds
- 3. Expand integration of BridgeDb for workflow systems (Galaxy and/or KNIME)
+- Expand integration of BridgeDb for workflow systems (Galaxy and/or KNIME)
- 4. BridgeDb application to create link sets from Bioschemas (MolecularEntity) annotation
+- BridgeDb application to create link sets from Bioschemas (MolecularEntity) annotation
- 5. Faster identifier mapping (with Apache Derby replacement)
+- Faster identifier mapping (with Apache Derby replacement)
- 6. ID mapping data exchange using nanopublications, allowing explicit provenance being stored
+- ID mapping data exchange using nanopublications, allowing explicit provenance being stored

 ## Expected audience